Skip to main content

 If you want healthcare proximity, patient interaction, and a relatively short training path, medical assisting makes sense to explore.
 But it’s not the only path — and depending on your interests, it may not be the best one.

-Medical Assistant Program Requirements and Timelines in Virginia
+Medical Assistant (NO FINANCIAL AID FOR THIS PROGRAM) Program Requirements and Timelines in Virginia

 Here’s something many students don’t realize: Virginia does not require medical assistants to hold a state license.
 Unlike nurses, massage therapists, or estheticians — who must pass Virginia State Board exams before practicing — medical assistants in Virginia can work without state-issued credentials.